-The story – that I’m assuming ignorantly most of us know – is about a crazy board game that basically ‘comes to life’, bringing with it scary creatures, near death situations and the like.
-Robin Williams plays Alan Parrish who is sucked into the game as a teenager, re-emerging decades later when the game is found by siblings Peter and Judy (played by a young, sweet Kirsten Durst).
+The story – that I’m assuming ignorantly most of us know – is about a crazy board game that basically ‘comes to life’ bringing with it scary creatures, near death situations and the like.
+Robin Williams plays Alan Parrish who was sucked into the game as a teenager, re-emerging decades later when the game is found by siblings Peter and Judy (who is played by a young, sweet Kirsten Durst).

 His fangs are sharp, he likes your taste.
 Your party better move poste haste.

 And shock horror, even Robin Williams too annoying.
-Alan is actually quite mean and standoffish when first escaping the game – perfectly.
-Can’t blame the poor guy, I know teenage years are difficult, but most kids would rather deal with body hair and mood swings than fighting for survival in a deadly jungle where there’s no toilet roll.
+Alan is actually quite mean and standoffish when first escaping the game.
+Though who could really blame the poor guy, I know teenage years are difficult, but most kids would rather deal with body hair and mood swings than fighting for survival in a deadly jungle where there’s no toilet roll.

 Horner scored the entire Jumanji soundtrack – some pop songs were included in the film, but not on the official OST.
-As you’d imagine the soundtrack is both dramatic and adventurous, the perfect accompaniment for a film of mayhem and survival.
+As you’d imagine the soundtrack is both dramatic and adventurous – the perfect accompaniment for a film of mayhem and survival.